aws/aws-cdk/packages/@aws-cdk/aws-msk/README.md

 ## Client Authentication

+[MSK supports](https://docs.aws.amazon.com/msk/latest/developerguide/kafka_apis_iam.html) the following authentication mechanisms.

+> Only one authentication method can be enabled.

 ### TLS

 To enable client authentication with TLS set the `certificateAuthorityArns` property to reference your ACM Private CA. [More info on Private CAs.](https://docs.aws.amazon.com/msk/latest/developerguide/msk-authentication.html)